Advice & Articles

 General Contents and Buildings Claims - Under Insurance

 Unfortunately people are still having their claims reduced due to under insurance or forgetting to revise or add items.
 In commercial buildings and contents claims the insurer will proportionately reduce the level of pay out if you have not had sufficient cover in place.
-We would advise that you remember to review and revise your cover with us regularly.
-For businesses this may include additional equipment purchased, and for home owners this may include revising your sums insured for any jewellery, with the increases in the gold and diamond markets.
+We strongly suggest that you remember to review and revise your insurance cover with us regularly.
+For businesses this may include additional equipment purchased, and for home owners this may include revising your sums insured for such items as jewellery.

 You have a common law duty to mitigate losses in buildings and contents claims, so temporary repairs and prompt action to prevent further deterioration loss or damage are advisable.
 Please keep relevant receipts and documentation.
 Always let us know immediately if an incident occurs rather than delay matters and we will guide you through the process.